divyadabbeta/Sentiment-Analysis-TensorFlow/README.md

-🎬 Sentiment Analysis on IMDb Movie Reviews
+# 🎬 Sentiment Analysis on IMDb Movie Reviews

-📌 Project Overview
+## 📌 Project Overview

-This project implements a sentiment analysis model using the IMDb dataset of 50,000 movie reviews.
-The goal is to classify each review as either positive or negative.
-The project leverages deep learning (LSTM with TensorFlow) to understand the underlying sentiment of text data.
+This project implements a **sentiment analysis model** using the **IMDb dataset of 50,000 movie reviews**.
+The goal is to classify each review as either **positive** or **negative**.
+The project leverages **deep learning (LSTM with TensorFlow)** to understand the underlying sentiment of text data.

+---

-⚙️ Requirements
+## ⚙️ Requirements
 Ensure the following Python libraries are installed before running the project:

-TensorFlow
+- TensorFlow

-NumPy
+- NumPy

-Pandas
+- Pandas

-Matplotlib
+- Matplotlib

-Scikit-Learn
+- Scikit-Learn

-You can install them using:
+Install them using:

 pip install tensorflow numpy pandas matplotlib scikit-learn

-📂 Dataset
+## 📂 Dataset

 The dataset used is the IMDb Movie Reviews Dataset from Kaggle.